Ownership and License Questions

 I want to…

-design content using the Storypath system for content related to unlocked games (currently, Scion Second Edition).
+- design content using the Storypath system for content related to unlocked games (see Storypath Nexus Community Content Guidelines for the current list).

 publish my content for Storypath games not yet unlocked or released.